Avarma111/projects/index.md

 ---
 ## RETAIL BUSINESS ANALYSIS

 The primary objective is to provide actionable insights to drive strategic decisions that enhance sales performance, optimize product portfolios, and improve customer and reseller relationships.
-Success is measured by:- Increased sales and profit margins
+Success is measured by:
+- Increased sales and profit margins
 - Improved market penetration in underperforming territories
 - Enchanced customer satisfaction and retention
 - Optimized product mix leading to higher profitability